tgaff/installfest/README.md

 * check that Maverick Xcode/Command Line Tools instructions also apply for Yosemite
 * completely replace Maverick suggestion with 'upgrade to yosemite'?
 * completely remove ubuntu and windows instructions?
 * copy over images from wdi-sf-july if wanted
 * include more detailed instructions for PostgreSQL
+* sublime and emmet?

 ## Done